The strong convergence of operator-splitting methods for the Langevin dynamics model: Introduction

-The purpose of this paper is to present some mathematical analysis of the strong convergence properties for some existing numerical algorithms for the Langevin dynamics model.
-In addition, we present a new formalism for constructing algorithms that are robust and easy to implement.
-Our starting point is the solution representation by Kunita \cite{kunita1980}.
+This paper will primarily focus on this theoretical aspect.
+In the first half, we analyze two widely used methods, namely the SVV and a naive splitting method.
+In the second half, we present several new operator splitting methods with higher {\it strong} order.
+Our starting point for the new methods is the solution representation by Kunita \cite{kunita1980}.
 Written formally as an operator exponential form, the differential operator is expressed in terms of the commutators involving the differential operators associated with the drift and diffusion coefficients, along with multiple It\^o integrals.
-Intuitively, we can make truncations at various levels, to obtain approximation methods of increasing order.
-Such truncation schemes have been used in \cite{Misawa2000} as a starting point to construct robust algorithms for scalar SDEs with multiplicative noise.
+Intuitively, we can make truncations at various levels, yielding approximation methods of increasing order.
+Such truncation schemes have been used in \cite{Misawa2000} for one-dimensional stochastic differential equations as a starting point to construct robust algorithms for scalar SDEs with multiplicative noise.
 It was demonstrated that such algorithms can preserve the non-negativity of the solution.
-For the applications of these truncations to the Langevin dynamics, we provide the mathematical analysis of these approximations, and examine the strong order of the approximations.
-The strong convergence is in the $L^1$ sense following the notations in \cite{Kloeden1991}.

-With the truncations of the solution operator, we obtain approximate solutions that can be written as solutions of ODEs, for which many efficient methods exist.
-We choose the well established operator-splitting methods.
-With the various truncation schemes, together with an appropriate operator splitting for the resulting ODEs, we found methods of higher strong order.
-More specifically, we present the explicit forms of the methods with strong order 2 and 3.
+In this paper, we extend the applications of these truncations to the Langevin dynamics, introducing truncations of the solution operator, and obtaining approximate solutions that can be written as solutions of ODEs, for which many efficient methods exist.
+We choose the well established operator splitting methods for these ODEs, yielding new operator splitting schemes for the Langevin dynamics model.
+With direct mathematical analysis and numerical tests, we verify that these methods have strong order 2 and 3.
+They can be used as highly accurate numerical tools to study stochastic dynamics modeled by Langevin dynamics.
+No derivatives of the force function are required for the order 2 splitting method, and only first order derivatives are needed for the order 3 splitting method.

-The rest of the paper is organized as follows.
-Section 2 presents the analysis of some existing numerical methods.
-In section 3, we introduce the new class of operator splitting methods based on the truncations of the Kunita's solution operator and examined the strong order of accuracy.
-Section 4 contains numerical tests that will demonstrate the expected order of convergence.
+The rest of the paper is organized as follows. \cref{sec: basics} presents the basic theory for strong convergence.
+In \cref{sec: analysis}, we analyze the convergence of some existing numerical methods.
+In \cref{sec: os}, we introduce the new class of operator splitting schemes based on the truncations of the Kunita's solution operator and examined the strong order of accuracy. \cref{sec: tests} contains numerical tests that will demonstrate the expected order of convergence. \cref{sec: proofs} contains our proofs of the convergence results we presented in \cref{sec: analysis} and \cref{sec: os}, and \cref{sec: IT} is the Appendix where we derive the It\^o-Taylor expansions for the Langevin model.